 As I was reading this post, I became very conscious to not lean forward over my computer – it’s easy to see how this is a common habit that you really need to be aware of in order to avoid.
 We strain to read small screens on phones and laptops – I watch many of my coworkers hunching over their desks, and over time this can take a toll.
 I never considered how the weight of the head adds so much strain on the neck and shoulders in this misalignment.
 It’s very interesting to realize how everything is connected!

 This article coincides with some training that I had recently in an Anusara Yoga workshop.
 We took turns observing eachothers postures and were told that from a side profile our ears align with our shoulders which align with our hips which align with our ankles.
 Most of our ears were NOT aligned with our shoulders and we suffered from ‘Forward Head Posture” !
 And we could stand to ‘realign our necks’ about a few inches.
 30 lbs wow!!!
 If that’s not an incentive for good posture then I don’t know what is!
-And imagine when your head isn’t aligned properly… Read more »
+And imagine when your head isn’t aligned properly in a posture like trikonasana!
+Its makes you definitely more proprioceptive in your practice!

 This is so interesting!
 Since many of us work at computers and are consistently emailing/texting with our phones, it seems that “reader’s posture’ would become more and more prevalent not only in adults, but also in kids!
 These videos are great – something we should all consider doing before family dinner 😉